liamtimms/website/site/index.md

 ## Work
 ### PhD
-I currently work as a PhD student at Northeastern University in the Sridhar Lab.
+I currently work as a physics PhD student at **Northeastern University** in the [Sridhar Lab](https://srinivassridhar.com/).
 This work gives me the opportunity to take live MRI images of rat and human vasculature like this:

 <a href="/images/ratrender.jpg">
 <p><picture>